It Started with Fine Musical Instruments

 While the Stella Falone brand was only introduced in 2018, each kitchen product is backed by over 45 years of Taylor’s widely recognized woodworking and craftsmanship expertise.

-This increases the economic value of each ebony tree and supports steady jobs with higher wages.
-The end result is greater prosperity and hope for Cameroonian families and the surrounding community.
+kitchenware increases the economic value of each ebony tree and supports steady jobs with higher wages.

 Replanting Ebony for the Future

 This has led to an innovative partnership with the Congo Basin Institute, an extension of UCLA based in Yaoundé.
-The collaboration has produced a groundbreaking community-based ebony replanting program that’s on track to plant 15,000 ebony trees by the end of 2020.
+The collaboration has produced groundbreaking original scientific research into the ecology of ebony and a community-based replanting program that surpassed its original goal of

 Your Purchase Matters

-When you purchase Stella Falone kitchenware, you can count on several things: a truly unique presentation piece that will reliably serve you for many years; the knowledge that you are helping to transform lives in Cameroon by supporting steady jobs with living wages; and the awareness that you are also supporting the replanting of ebony for a more sustainable future.
+You’ll enjoy a truly unique product that will reliably serve you for many years; you’re helping to support socially responsible business at Crelicam; and you’re also supporting the replanting of ebony for a more sustainable future.